 The Stephenson family orchards began in 1890.
-Loyd and Les Stephenson, twin grandsons of the founders, opened the Stephenson’s Apple Farm Restaurant in 1946 in a one-room, stone building at the corner of U.S. 40 Highway and Lee’s Summit Road.
-It served 38 people.
+Loyd and Les Stephenson, twin grandsons of the founders, opened the Stephenson’s Apple Farm Restaurant in 1946 at the corner of U.S. 40 Highway and Lee’s Summit Road.
+The stone building had just one dining room and served 36 people.

-Over time, the restaurant grew to 5 rooms, a lobby with a country store, a cocktail lounge and a large upstairs banquet room to serve as many as 300 local patrons and those driving to and from Kansas City on 40 Highway.
+Over time, the restaurant grew to serve as many as 300.
+In the 1960’s, it expanded to include a lobby, a country store, a cocktail lounge, 5 dining rooms, a large banquet room and an outside patio, serving local patrons and those driving to and from Kansas City on 40 Highway.
 Harry and Bess Truman were among its many famous patrons.

 The signature entree was baked chicken.
 “Hickory smoked” chicken, brisket and ribs were also served long before mainstream eateries offered them as “barbecue.”
 Each diner received a complimentary 2-piece serving of their famous apple fritters dusted with powdered sugar.